Coordinator: Karen Chandler

 ENGL 450: Cooperative Internship 1-3 credit hours

 This program is designed to permit students to gain college credit for unpaid apprentice work in a field that has clear connections with their English major.

 To be eligible for a departmental internship, you must:

 - and have a GPA of 3.0 or better.

 Work in technical writing, business writing, publishing, grant writing, editing, public relations, broadcasting, law, museum and library archives and acquisitions--to name just a few possibilities--can provide experience appropriate to English 450.
 As long as the internship work engages the transferable skills of an English major, what the work is and where one does the work is flexible.
-Contact the English Department Internship Coordinator, currently Dr. Beth Willey, to discuss possibilities.

 The English Department does not maintain an inventory of internships, and most of the people earning English 450 credit do so in positions they have secured on their own.
 From time to time, however, the department does receive queries from businesses, professional firms, government agencies, media outlets, institutions, and organizations who seek interns who are English majors, and these opportunities are publicized on the English Major Distribution List.